Finding a Top Financial Advisor Firm in Salt Lake City, Utah

-TrueNorth Wealth comes in fifth of our list of the top financial firms in Salt Lake City, with millions in assets under management (AUM).
+TrueNorth Wealth comes in next on our list.
 The firm is legally registered with the SEC as Association Financial Services.
 It specializes in serving high-net-worth individuals, particularly a group it describes as "elite intellectual specialists."
 This group includes physicians, surgeons, business owners and key employees.
 To begin a relationship with the firm, you'll need at least $300,000.

 Salt Lake City is one of the firm's three office locations in Utah.
 It also has offices in St. George and Logan.
-In total, TrueNorth Wealth has five advisors on staff.
-This group includes a certified financial planner (CFP) and a chartered retirement planning counselor (CRPC).
+This firm's client base includes such certifications as certified financial planner (CFP) and chartered retirement planning counselor (CRPC).
 This is a fee-only firm.

 TrueNorth Wealth Background

 Though it was officially established in 2004, TrueNorth Wealth began offering advisory services in 2007.
 The firm's majority owner is Marty Watkins, who is also the firm's founder and CEO.

 TrueNorth offers clients a number of financial planning services, including estate planning, income tax planning and investment planning.
-The firm offers investment management services in a non-discretionary basis, meaning it the client will need to approve each trade made in their portfolio.
+The firm offers investment management services on a non-discretionary basis, meaning the client will need to approve each trade made in their portfolio.

 TrueNorth Wealth Investment Strategy

-TrueNorth Wealth doesn't think there's any one approach that will fit all clients' situations, so it instead determines its investment recommendations and strategies based on each client's situation.
-The firm values being comprehensive, so it will also consider the larger economic environment, as well as a tax efficiency, when crafting an investment approach.
+TrueNorth Wealth doesn't think there's anyone approach that will fit all clients' situations, so it instead determines its investment recommendations and strategies based on each client's situation.
+The firm values being comprehensive, so it will also consider the larger economic environment, as well as tax efficiency when crafting an investment approach.

 In general, TrueNorth incorporates the tenets of Modern Portfolio Theory when building client accounts.
 The firm usually steers clear of private placements or other alternative investments, instead opting to use registered funds.
 It typically will hold securities for over a year.